savasozkan/yesilcam/README.md

 # YesilcamGAN: Automatic Face Translation to Yesilcam Artists

-* Examples will be proliferated very soon.
-* You can download Yesilcam Artists dataset very soon.
+* You can request Yesilcam Artists dataset by email.
 * Enjoy!...

 Yesilcam Samples